Whether you are a Texas resident or merely visiting the Lone Star State, it’s safe to say you’ll spend some time in your car.

 Additional Penalties For Lapsed Insurance

-Why You Need Uninsured Motorist Coverage (UIM) in Texas
+Why Get Uninsured Motorist Coverage (UIM) in Texas?

-Ultimately, you can see why meeting the minimum amounts of auto liability coverage is essential.
-If you don’t, you can be on the hook for a significant amount of cash.
+You can see why meeting the minimum auto liability coverage is essential.
+You can be on the hook for significant cash if you don’t.
 You may even lose your license if you are a repeat offender.

-In the end, this automatic opt-in to underinsured and uninsured coverage is encouraging, especially if you forget to explicitly request this type of coverage when speaking with your insurer.
+This automatic opt-in to underinsured and uninsured coverage is encouraging, especially if you explicitly forget to request this coverage when speaking with your insurer.
 Nonetheless, it is always worth your time to double-check.
-It’s better to take those few seconds to follow-up rather than encounter a nasty surprise in the future.
+It’s better to take those few seconds to follow up rather than encounter a nasty surprise in the future.

 Protecting Yourself While You’re on the Road

 Getting into an auto accident can be a terrifying experience.
-Assuming that you weren’t seriously injured, it’s always a good idea to get the other driver’s insurance information.
-Gather as much evidence as you can, as this will help you when you are filing a claim or pursuing litigation.
+Getting the other driver’s insurance information is always a good idea, assuming you weren’t seriously injured.
+Gather as much evidence as possible, as this will help you when you file a claim or pursue litigation.